foolo/gedit_custom_keys/README.md

 # Usage

-Add or change keyboard shortcuts by uncommenting and editing lines in `~/.local/share/gedit/plugins/custom_keys.py`

-By default, two keyboard shortcut settings are active:
+By default, the following additional keyboard shortcuts are active:

 **Ctrl+Y** for **Redo**

 **Ctrl+G** for **Go to line**

-There is also a special class, GEdit3TabSwitch, which enables:

 **Ctrl+Tab** for **Next document tab**

 **Ctrl+Shift+Tab** for **Previous document tab**

+# Customizing

+Add or change keyboard shortcuts by uncommenting and editing lines in `~/.local/share/gedit/plugins/custom_keys.py`

 Known action names: